 The offense profile and characteristics of cases judicially waived to criminal court have changed considerably.
 From 1985 to 1992, property offense cases made up the largest share of the waived caseload.
 Beginning in 1993, person offense cases accounted for a greater proportion of the waived caseload than property offense cases.
-Compared with 1985, the waived caseload in 2009 included a greater proportion of person offense cases (46% versus 33%) and drug offense cases (13% versus 5%) and a smaller proportion of property offense cases (31% versus 53%).
+Compared with 1985, the waived caseload in 2010 included a greater proportion of person offense cases and drug offense cases and a smaller proportion of property offense cases.

-Although the proportions of waived cases involving females and younger juveniles increased between 1985 and 2009, the vast majority of waived cases involved males age 16 or older.
-Between 1985 and 2009, the proportion of waived cases involving males decreased (from 95% to 89%) as did the proportion of waived cases involving juveniles age 16 or older (from 94% to 89%).
-Judicially waived cases included a greater proportion of black youth in 1994 (the peak year) than in 2009.
+Although the proportions of waived cases involving females and younger juveniles increased between 1985 and 2010, the vast majority of waived cases involved males age 16 or older.
+Between 1985 and 2010, the proportion of waived cases involving males decreased (from 95% to 92%) as did the proportion of waived cases involving juveniles age 16 or older (from 94% to 89%).
+The proportion of waived cases involving white youth decreased from 62% in 1985 to 52% in 2010.